zulip/zulip/docs/subsystems/front-end-build-process.md

   `app` and `common` bundles.
 * If it's just used on a single standalone page (e.g. `/stats`), create a new entry point in `tools/webpack.assets.json`.
-Use the `render_bundle` function in the relevant Jinja2 template to inject the compiled JS and CSS.
+Use the `bundle` macro (defined in `templates/zerver/base.html`) in the relevant Jinja2 template to inject the compiled JS and CSS.

 If you want to test minified files in development, look for the `DEBUG =` line in `zproject/settings.py` and set it to `False`.